 A Child Lost

-(Henrietta and Inspector Howard #5)
+(Henrietta and Inspector Howard, Book Five)

-When Clive, anxious to distract a depressed Henrietta, begs Sergeant Frank Davis for a case, he is assigned to investigating a seemingly boring affair: a spiritualist woman operating in an abandoned schoolhouse on the edge of town who is suspected of robbing people of their valuables.
-What begins as an open and shut case becomes more complicated, however, when Henrietta—much to Clive’s dismay—begins to believe the spiritualist’s strange ramblings.
+When a restless Clive begs Sergeant Frank Davis for a case, he and Henrietta are sent to investigate Madame Pavlovsky, a spiritualist holding séances in an abandoned schoolhouse on the edge of town and suspected of robbing her wealthy clients.
+What seems an open-and-shut matter becomes more complicated when Henrietta begins to believe the woman’s strange ramblings.

 Praise for A Child Lost